 If you’re a shift worker walking, standing and dashing around all day, you know very well what aching feet is all about.
-One way to soothe and pamper these tired, aching tootsies is to soak them in a hot foot bath.
-This is such a simple remedy and the soaks are so easy to make, yet they are luxurious, soothing and oh so effective.
+One way to soothe and pamper these tired, aching tootsies is to soak them in a piping hot foot bath.
+This is such a simple remedy and they are so easy to make, yet they are luxurious, soothing and oh so effective.

 Here are a handful of recipes to try, each use only a few ingredients and the items are accessible to source locally or online.

 They can be whipped up in large batches if preferred so you can keep a stock ready on hand (shake container occasionally) or package them nicely and give away as gifts (seal in glass jars, label and add some decorative ribbon too if you like).

 Directions: Unless otherwise noted, combine all ingredients thoroughly then store in an airtight container.